bufbuild-ru/docs/docs/cli/quickstart/index.md

 ## Lint your Protobuf files

 Though the Buf CLI is a great drop-in replacement for `protoc`, it's far more than a just a Protobuf compiler.
 It also provides linting functionality through the [`buf lint`](../../lint/overview/) command.
-When you run `buf lint`, it checks all the modules listed in the `buf.yaml` file against the specified set of lint rules.Run this command to check all `.proto` files in the quickstart workspace for lint errors:
+When you run `buf lint`, it checks all the modules listed in the `buf.yaml` file against the specified set of lint rules.

+Run this command to check all `.proto` files in the quickstart workspace for lint errors:

 ::: info cli/quickstart/start/